heisdenverr/openeyelvm/README.md

-# Flask Image Downloader Web Application
+# Openeyelvm for custom datasets Creation

 This Flask web application allows users to download images from the web based on a search query and create a dataset.
 The images are downloaded concurrently for better performance, and the final dataset is provided as a ZIP file for download.